EsteemedIO/styleguide.esteemed.io/writing-for-translation.md

 * Non-standard or indirect verb usage (use “he says,” not “he’s like” or “he was all”)
 * Double negatives
 * Synonyms, generally.
 Don't use a lot of different words for the same thing in a single piece of writing.
 Instead of mixing it up with “campaign,” “newsletter,” “bulletin,” etc., pick one term and stick with it.

-### Beware words with multiple meanings

-**“Once”** (could mean “one time,” “after,” “in the past,” or “when”)
-- Yes: After you log in, you will see your account’s Dashboard.
-- No: Once you log in, you will see your account’s Dashboard.

-**“Right”** (could mean “correct,” “the opposite of left,” “politically conservative,” etc.)

- - Yes: In the File Manager, click the correct image and drag it to the pane at right.
- - No: In the File Manager, click the right image and drag it to the right pane.

-**“Since”** (could refer to a point in time, or a synonym of “because”)

-- Yes: Because you already have a complete mailing list, you can send your campaign at any time.
-- No: Since you already have complete mailing list, you can send your campaign at any time.

-**“Require” plus an infinitive** (could confuse the relationship between subject and object)

-- Yes: Autoresponders can be configured and sent from paid accounts.
-- No: A paid account is required to send autoresponders.
-(This could imply that users with paid accounts are required to send autoresponders.)

-**“Has” or “have” plus past participle** (could confuse the relationship between subject and object)

-- Yes: The folder contains sent campaigns.
-- No: The folder has sent campaigns.

 ### Numbers